There are many reasons why someone would want to write a review and many reasons why someone shouldn’t write a review.

 Reviews are weird, you’re reviewing an encounter you are involved in.
 You’re not an outside observer, you’re an active participant.
 Also most men who review escorts are actually reviewing their own performances.
 It doesn’t matter if the review is positive, negative or something in between, reviews have less to do with the actual encounter and more to do with the reviewers perception of himself.
 If you do decide to write a review about your encounter with an escort, here are some things to keep in mind before you put pen to paper.

-No one cares about your dick size
+Asian escorts does not cares about your dick size

 Seriously they don’t.
 Not anyone reading the review or the escort who you met with.
 If you talk about how hard, big and mighty your dick is everyone reading will just think you’re lying anyways.
 Chances are the lady you met with has seen bigger and smaller so just keep that little nugget of information to yourself.

 No you didn’t make her cum

 Even if you think you did, you didn’t.
 It’s natural for her to make you want to feel like you’re king of the world between the sheets.
 You certainly didn’t make her cum over and over and over.
 Putting that in a review just makes you look like you’re making stuff up.
 Or that you’re really gullible.
 So, your “companionship only” time with her ended and the two of you mutually agreed (as two consenting adults) to spend some intimate time together.
 Let me repeat, no you didn’t make her cum.

 It’s a review not the great American novel